 I recommend researching color theory to understand mixing relationships.
 To avoid accidentally mixing "mud", it's good to know that complimentary colors (across from each other on a color wheel, such as red and green) will mix brown to near-black gray.
 That can actually be useful when creating "neutral" and shadow colors.

 Buying tubes vs pans: Some brands only offer pans, some only tubes.
 When possible I'll list multiple brands that offer a good version of a specific pigment, so there may be a choice to be made on your part.
-For the type of palette set up I'm using, it is ideal to buy paints in tubes is ideal - especially for colors you see listed as a base ingredient in multiple of your favorite mixtures (such as PY150 Nickel Azo Yellow being present as an ingredient in a huge variety of pre-made "green" paints on the market).
-Having a tube allows you to pre-mix your most-used colors into pan trays (use a toothpick or needle to stir).
-Tubes costs more upfront, but is a better deal over time (you get more paint for the money) and it can save you from buying extra pre-made pans of those go-to convenience mixtures.
-You will find that you use up less paint at a time and have better control while painting if you allow your tube paints to dry in a pan before re-wetting them with a wet brush later.
-Pre mixing your frequently used colors can save you time if you find, for instance, that you are constantly mixing a purple.
-You can mix a cool red (base ingredient PV19 or PR122 for instance) and blue (PB15 or PB29) together for your perfect custom hue of pre-made purple with your chosen amount of pink or blue hue.
+For the type of palette set up I'm using, it is ideal to buy paints in tubes instead of pans - especially for colors you see listed as a base ingredient in multiple of your favorite mixtures.
+In the case of PY150 Nickel Azo Yellow, this pigment is present as an ingredient in a huge variety of pre-made "green" paints on the market.
+Having a tube allows me to pre-mix my most-used colors into pan trays (use a toothpick or needle to stir).
+Tubes containing 10-15ml cost more upfront, but are a better deal over time.
+Not only do you get more paint for the money, but it can save you from buying extra pre-made pans of those go-to convenience mixtures.
+A 15ml pro grade watercolor tube can fully fill at least 4 half pans (or 2 full pans), accounting for shrinkage and re-filling to top them off.
+Remember, there's no need to fully fill each empty half pan you make custom mixtures in, I'd wait to see if you use it up first.

 If you do not enjoy granulation (texture and color separation effects) you may still find some good options within this list.
 Some pigments have smooth or rough texture choices.
-This is the case in pigments such as PBK11 Daniel Smith's Lunar Black (thick particle) vs most other brand's Mars/Black Iron oxide (fine), PR101 Red Iron Oxide/English Red are often smooth while Caput Mortum can be granulating as well as color separating, and most commonly - the widely variable PB29 Ultramarine Blue.
+This is the case in pigments such as PBK11 Daniel Smith's Lunar Black (large coarse particle) vs most other brand's Mars/Black Iron oxide (fine smoother particle), PR101 Red Iron Oxide/English Red are often smooth while Caput Mortum can be granulating as well as color separating, and most commonly - the widely variable PB29 Ultramarine Blue.
 Each pigment code (ingredient number) can vary from extremely granulating to only subtle minor texture depending on how fine the pigment powder was ground up before being turned into paint.
 This is particularly important to know for choosing your primary Ultramarine Blue - such as Schmincke's "French Ultramarine" heavily granulating vs "Ultramarine Finest" with very minor texture.
 If you love texture you can encourage granulation the most by using very wet washes, allowing the pigment to flow over the surface of water.
 This works best on textured paper like cold press or rough press (not smooth hot press) where the pigment particles can settle into the tiny dips and valleys of the paper surface.

-Where do I shop for art supplies?
+Where do I shop?

-Jackson's has the best price on Schmincke, Blick has US brands like Da Vinci and Daniel Smith.
+Jackson's has the best price on Schmincke and MaimeriBlu.
+Blick has US brands like Da Vinci and Daniel Smith.
 Both have great prices on Sennelier, M. Graham and watercolor paper (Arches or Winsor and Newton Cold Press is great!) and brushes (Princeton Heritage for point/spring, Neptune for holding a lot of water).
 Winsor and Newton has trade agreements preventing international shipping, so get them at Blick if you're in the USA.